lowerkey/web-worker-facade/README.md

 A JavaScript implementation of the 2007 Veldhuizen paper [Dynamic Multilevel Graph Visualization](http://arxiv.org/abs/0712.1549)

 ## Goals/Interface
+This project will serve as a replacement for the direct sum physics simulation in flying-faces.
 The goal of this project is to create a force directed 3D graph layout by fulfilling the following graph interface:

 ### newVertex(callback)